DeepikaAdi/ec2metadata-role-assumption/README.md

 ##### `default` profile supercedes metadata service

 The metadata service is the _lowest_ priority in the order of precedence.
-This means that if you have a `default` profile in the `.aws` configurations exposed to an applicaiton, this will _override_ the metadata service.
+This means that if you have a `default` profile in the `.aws` configurations exposed to an application, this will _override_ the metadata service.

 You can still use the application anywhere that doesn't expose `~/.aws` - for example docker containers or virtual machines - but it won't show the assumed role in `aws sts get-caller-identity` from the ec2 metadata service ( which uses `~/.aws` itself to generate session tokens) or from your local machine.
 I recommend naming each profile something _other_ than default if you use multiple accounts, and just specifying the correct profile for `aws` commands with `--profile`.